Convoifilter: A case study of doing cocktail party speech recognition: Model description

-The goal of the enhancement module is to generate the target speaker's voice exclusively.
-However, in reality, speech enhancement often produces unintended artifacts which may hurt the ASR model.
-Connecting the enhancement module directly to the ASR module and optimizing their combined loss seems like a straightforward solution, but there are two obstacles to this approach.
-Firstly, the enhancement process operates at a high resolution of the input (e.g., for an audio clip of 15 seconds with a sampling rate of 16kHz and an STFT hop size of 128, the output will comprise approximately 2000 time-frames).
-This makes it challenging to estimate the mask accurately.
-In contrast, the wav2vec model produces around 700 time-frames for the same audio.
-Secondly, at the outset of the optimization process, the enhancement module's random output causes the ASR module to fail rapidly.
+ConVoiFilter is expected to produce only the target speaker’s voice.
+However, in practice, speech enhancement always comes up with unknown artifacts.
+In a naive way, we can directly connect the enhancing module to the ASR module and optimize their total loss.
+However, there are two reasons why it does not work.
+Firstly, the enhancement works in a high resolution of the input (e.g., an audio 15s, rate of 16kHz, STFT has hop size of 128 will output around 2000 time-frames).
+It makes the mask estimation module hard to work.
+Whereas with the wav2vec model, the same audio will output about 700 time-frames.
+Secondly, ConVoiFilter quickly fails the ASR module at the beginning of optimization because its output is too noisy.

-To address these challenges, we adopted a chunk-merging technique.
-The following is the pseudo-code for the forward function.
-The long audio is initially divided into smaller chunks (line 4) for enhancing module optimization, after which the outputs are merged (line 6) for ASR module optimization.
-Additionally, all audio input is padded to an integer multiple of the chunk size to guarantee that all chunks are of the same size after splitting.
+We handle these issues with a chunk-merging strategy.
+Below is the pseudo-code of the forward function.
+First, long audio is split into smaller chunks (line 4) to optimize the enhancing module, then the output (line 6) to optimize the ASR module.
+Audio input is padded into integer times the chunk's size to ensure all chunks are the same after splitting.

-Initially, the enhancement module's output can be random.
-Thus, we utilize a threshold to determine whether the enhancement module is functioning adequately (lines 8 and 10).
-If the enhancement module is deemed effective, the ASR module will learn from its output; otherwise, the ASR model will learn from the clean audio.
+In the beginning, the enhancement module can output randomly.
+So, we use a threshold to decide if the enhancement module works well; then, the ASR module will learn from its output; else, the ASR model will learn from the clean audio.

-\section{EXPERIMENTAL SETUP}
+\section{Experimental setup}